MaiThyHo/A1-PersonalWebsite/README.txt

 4. Navigate through the pages using the navigation menu.

 No build process or server setup is required, this website runs entirely in the browser.
+However, there are dockerfile and docker-compose.yml for you to run it in localhost:8080

 ---